 The Historic Preservation Review Board (HPRB) and Historic Preservation Office (HPO) use written design standards and guidelines to review construction affecting historic properties in the District of Columbia.
 In some cases, HPRB and HPO also use the nationwide historic preservation standards and guidelines issued by the National Park Service (NPS).

+The District’s Historic Preservation Regulations give more information about the general use and applicability of design standards and guidelines.
 For some of the most frequent types of work on historic buildings, specific design standards are included in the DC historic preservation regulations.

-- Standards for Window Repair and Replacement (Window Standards)
+- Standards for Window Repair and Replacement

 - Standards for Signs, Awnings, Canopies and Marquees

-General Guidelines by Topic
+Guidelines by Topic

 Topical design guidelines provide essential guidance on many commonly encountered preservation issues.
 There are separate guidelines for building additions, new construction, commercial buildings, alteration of various building components, and site work.

 Historic district design guidelines apply general principles to the specific architectural and urban characteristics of specific neighborhoods.